JamesHagerman/Ensoniq-ESQ-1-EEPROM-Cartridge/README.md

 I don't follow an exact Bill of Materials, but I exported this from my Mouser project.

-NOTE: Please make sure you check which EEPROM you're ordering!
-You only need one!
+*Note: Please make sure you check which EEPROM you're ordering!
+You only need one but two are listed below!*

 ```
 ENSONIQ ESQ-1/SQ-80 EEPROM CARTRIDGE